MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 **To create a Surface Hub configuration file:**

-1. Open Microsoft Excel (or other .csv editor), create a .csv file named SurfaceHubConfiguration.csv
+1. Open Microsoft Excel (or other .csv editor), create a .csv file named _SurfaceHubConfiguration.csv_.

 2. Enter a list of device accounts and friendly names in this format:

     ```